membraneframework-labs/sebex/README.md

 Only packages that were released at least once will be published automatically by Sebex to avoid publishing work-in-progress projects.

+To publish a package that has not yet been published to hex you can edit the `force-publish` field in your `manifest.yaml` file.

 ## Development

 We use [Poetry] to manage dependencies, virtual environments and builds.
 Run `poetry install` to install all dependencies.
 To build wheels run `make build` .